-Investigating Staff Tutors careers across the STEM departments
+Investigating the careers of Staff Tutors in the STEM departments

-Rachel Hilliam, Victoria Pearson, Shirley Northover, Elaine Thomas, Jean McCloughry, Katie Chicot, Martina Gibbons, Carol Calvert and Rosaria Gracia
+Rachel Hilliam, Victoria Pearson, Shirley Northover, Elaine Thomas, Jean McCloughry, Katie Chicot, Martina Gibbons and Carol Calvert

 Introduction

 The staff tutor role is varied and complex.
 Whilst a key part of this role is the responsibility for appointing and managing Associate Lecturers, there are a number of ways in which staff tutors contribute to the running of their respective departments including contributions to the writing of teaching material, taking key roles in the presentation of modules and undertaking scholarship and research.
 The distribution of the depth and breadth of the range of contributions by staff tutors in each of these areas differs between the STEM departments at the OU.